 How you benefit from asking

-5. Do you feel that my career experience and skills are a good fit for the role?
+5. Do you think that your career experience and skills are a good fit for the role?

 Reason for asking